MotherTeresaHS/AWS-Serverless-Web-Application/docs/step03.rst

 Tasks:

 - create a Lambda function that returns "Hello, World!"
 - we need to ensure we use the "role" we just created previously
 - we also need to create "test cases" for it to use as input when we test the function to ensure it is running correctly

 .. code-block:: python
+	:linenos:

 	#!/usr/bin/env python3